Dallas Mavericks: 1994–1996: Arrival of Jason Kidd

 The addition of Jason Kidd infused the Mavericks with new life in 1994–95.
 Kidd averaged 11.7 points, 5.4 rebounds, and 7.7 assists in his rookie season and led the league in triple-doubles.
 Roy Tarpley was allowed to return to the league after three years and helped with 12.6 points and 8.2 rebounds per game.
 The tandem of Jim Jackson and Jamal Mashburn combined as the league's highest-scoring pair of teammates.
 On separate occasions, Mashburn and Jackson scored 50 points in a game that season.
 Mashburn contributed 24.1 points per game, fifth in the NBA; Jackson averaged 25.7 points but suffered a severe ankle sprain in February, which caused him to miss the regular season's remainder.
 Second-year forward Popeye Jones had a great year as well, as he averaged 10.6 rebounds and led the NBA in offensive rebounds.

 The Mavericks' improvement was dramatic.
 The team jumped to 36–46, 10th in the Western Conference, and only five games behind the Denver Nuggets for the eighth and final playoff spot.
-It was the most significant one-year improvement in the team's history and the highest in the NBA.
+It was the most significant one-year improvement in the team's history.
 Many expected the Mavericks' improvement to continue with the franchise's first foray into the NBA playoffs since 1990.
-But despite a 4–0 start, the 1995–96 season was a disappointment about every conceivable way.
-For the second time in his career, Roy Tarpley was given a lifelong ban from the NBA for repeated violations of the anti-drug policy—he never played in the NBA again.
+But despite a 4–0 start, the 1995–96 season was a disappointment as for the second time in his career, Roy Tarpley was given a lifelong ban from the NBA for repeated violations of the anti-drug policy—he never played in the NBA again.
 Jamal Mashburn had season-ending surgery to repair his sore right knee, only 18 games into the Mavericks' schedule.